Security

 2. Domain Knowledge

-Generic "AI red teaming" misses industry-specific risks.
+Generic "AI red teaming" misses industry specific risks.
 Financial AI has different failure modes than customer service AI.

 3. Use Case Understanding

 The best testing providers don't just run generic attack scripts.
 They understand your specific business context and test scenarios that could actually impact your operations.
+How does this work with Airside Labs?
+We generate synthetic data for your use case, context, business and information environment.

 4. Evolving Methodology

 The field is moving fast.
 Your provider should be adapting techniques as new models and attack vectors emerge.
+New vulnerabilities are being discovered every day.

 5. Explainable Results

 You need to understand not just what broke, but why it matters for your specific use case and regulatory environment.
+What are the mitigation plans?

 The Compliance Gap

-Here's what many traditional cybersecurity firms miss: Most AI failures aren't security breaches—they're compliance violations.
+Here's what many traditional cybersecurity firms miss: Most AI failures aren't security breaches, they're compliance violations.

 When your customer service AI accidentally: